 - Immigration Waivers (J-1, Crimes, Overstay, Illegal Status, Fraud).
 Sometimes foreigners are not eligible to move to, or even visit, the United States.
 We use our extensive experience in immigration law to secure waivers of the many grounds of such ineligibility by proving hardship.
 Attempting to secure a hardship waiver can be a trap for the unwary, so do not try it without first consulting a qualified immigration attorney.

 - Maintaining Permanent Residence Once Obtained.
 Once you become a permanent resident, you must take steps to avoid losing the status If you are going to leave the U.S. for extended periods, then attempt to preserve your residence while you are gone.

-Contact our immigration law office in Washington, D.C. today
+Contact our immigration lawyers in Washington D.C. today

-No matter your question or concern, contact one of our immigration attorneys to find out how we can help.
+No matter your question or concern, contact one of our DC immigration lawyers to find out how we can help.
 Contact Deutsch, Killea and Eapen at 202-728-0820 or through our online inquiry form.

 “Morris, Carolyn and Yana provided excellent legal advice on my green card application.
 They were always available to my questions/concern.
 I would recommend the firm without any hesitation.”

 -Frank N., 5.0 Rating ★★★★★ Review From Google

 “I am very pleased by the advice I received from Morris and Carolyn during my naturalization application process.
 That gave me peace of mind during the whole process.”